 Yes, I think it really is.
 And that is really what is so different about the way we’re living now is that we have more options than ever before to choose the life we want.
 Of course we are constrained by whatever resources and money we have, but I found in writing my book How We Live Now, that even people who were very constrained in their finances could still find a very satisfying life to live.

-A number of books have come out touting single women, such as Kate Bolick’s Spinster, and Rebecca Traister’s All the Single Ladies.
+A number of books have recently come out touting single women, such as Kate Bolick’s Spinster, and Rebecca Traister’s All the Single Ladies.
 How will single women shape the future of society?

 Their impact on politics could, in theory, be tremendous.
 By staying single when marriage is still idealized, single women are already pushing back against conventional expectations and constraints, creating 21st-century connections and intimacies beyond the old nuclear family model.
 They vote overwhelmingly democratic.
 So the democrats should be beating down their door, promising to wash their cars, watch their kids.
 But they don’t vote typically in the same proportions that married people do.
 I think they’ve been so left out of the process by the way politicians talk about single women, the way they leave them out of the conversation when they talk about families.
 As a single woman, I want a choice about which role I want to fulfill.
 If I had to be a wife, I would go stark raving mad.
 So having a role can be very important, but we don’t all fit into the same roles.